Gaussian Multiple and Random Access in the Finite Blocklength Regime: A Nonasymptotic Bound and its Analysis for the Gaussian Random Access Channel

 \item \thmref{thm:GRAC} implies that the input distribution used for the Gaussian RAC also achieves the performance in \thmref{thm:KMAC} for the $K$-transmitter Gaussian MAC.
-In other words, requiring the power constraints on each sub-block of the codewords as
+As long as $n_j - n_{j-1} \geq c n_K$ holds for some constant $c > 0$ for all $j \in [K]$, requiring separate power constraints on each sub-block of the codewords as

-does not result in a performance loss in terms of the first three terms in the expansion in \thmref{thm:KMAC}.
-The number of blocks $K$ can be any positive integer as long as $n_j - n_{j-1} \geq c n_K$ for some constant $c > 0$ and all $j$.
-The supports of the distributions from which the codewords are drawn for the Gaussian MAC and RAC are illustrated in \figref{fig:sphere} for a small blocklength ($n = 3, K = 2$).
+does not degrade our performance bound, which matches the first three terms in the expansion in \thmref{thm:KMAC}.
+The support of the distribution from which the codewords are drawn for the Gaussian MAC and RAC is illustrated in \figref{fig:sphere}.

-\item The coding strategy we propose in \cite[Th.
-1]{effros2018} requires an i.i.d. input distribution.
-One can employ the coding strategy in \cite[Th.
-1]{effros2018} to the Gaussian MAC drawing codewords i.i.d. from $\mc{N}(0, P')$ for some $P' = P - \delta$ and $\delta$ sufficiently small, and discarding codewords violating the maximal-power $P$ constraint.
+\item The coding strategy we propose in \cite[Th.~1]{yavas2020Random} requires an i.i.d. input distribution.
+One can also employ the coding strategy in \cite[Th.~1]{yavas2020Random} to the Gaussian MAC, drawing codewords i.i.d. from $\mc{N}(0, P')$ for some $P' = P - \delta_n$ and $\delta_n$ decaying to 0 sufficiently quickly as blocklength $n$ grows without bound, provided that we discard codewords that violate the maximal-power $P$ constraint.
 However, \cite[eq.
-(5.113)]{molavianjaziThesis} shows that the resulting achievable second-order term is inferior to that achieved by the spherically distributed codewords.
+(5.113)]{molavianjaziThesis} shows that the resulting achievable second-order term is inferior to that achieved by the uniform distribution on the sphere.

-\item The decoding rule used in Theorems~\ref{thm:GRAC} and \ref{thm:nonasymRAC} first checks if the received power at time $n_i$ lies in a predetermined interval for $i = 0, 1, \dots, K$.
-If the received power lies in that interval, then the decoder proceeds to run a maximum likelihood decoding rule for $i$ transmitters; otherwise it does not decode any messages and waits until the next decoding time $n_{i + 1}$.
-This process goes on until a decision is made or the largest decoding time $n_K$ is reached.
-In this way, the number of active transmitters is estimated via a sequence of binary tests during an epoch.
-Another strategy for this purpose is to estimate the number of active transmitters in one shot from the received power at time $n_0$, and to inform the transmitters about the estimate $t$ of the number of active transmitters via a $\lceil \log(K + 1) \rceil$-bit feedback at time $n_0$, so that they can modify their encoding function based on $t$.
-We show in \appref{app:mod1} that employing this modified coding strategy only affects the $O(1)$ term in the expansion given in \eqref{eq:RACmainresult}.
+\item As described above, the number of active transmitters in an epoch is estimated via a sequence of decodability tests.
+An alternative strategy is to estimate the number of active transmitters in one shot from the received power at time $n_0$, and to inform the transmitters about the estimate, $t$, of the number of active transmitters via a $\lceil \log(K + 1) \rceil$-bit feedback at time $n_0$.
+Given this knowledge, active transmitters can employ an encoding function matched to $t$.
+We show in \appref{app:mod1} that this modified coding strategy affects our bound in \eqref{eq:RACmainresult} only in the $O(1)$ term.